mbrukman/why-svelte/readme.md

   and for me, IMO, Svelte's terse templates and HTML-extendingness are how I want to build UIs.
-  If the performance of Solid was noticeably better for end users than Svelte I suppose I would have to reconsider, but I'm doubtful about that, I think they're roughly on the same tier in terms of overall performance characteristics, with most bottlenecks occuring in user code, not the framework.
+  If the performance of Solid was noticeably better for end users than Svelte I suppose I would have to reconsider, but I'm doubtful about that, I think they're on the same tier in terms of their theoretical performance endpoints, with most bottlenecks occuring in user code, not the framework.
-  Honestly I could be wrong, but Svelte and SvelteKit feel *right to me* after building a JS-heavy SPA that run fast on several-years-old Android phones.
+  Honestly I could be wrong, but Svelte and SvelteKit feel *right to me* after building a JS-heavy SPA that loads and runs fast on several-years-old Android phones.
-  Svelte gives you a lot of granular control to fine tune things, and as they say, there's always a faster fish, and Svelte is already close to vanilla JS.
+  Svelte gives you a lot of granular control to fine tune things, and as they say, there's always a faster fish.
   If JSX resonates with you more strongly than Svelte's templates after giving both a fair shake, and you want something other than React or Vue, Solid is an intriguing project to consider.